 Prepping a Turkey Breast for Pressure Cooking:

 As part of the preparations, I thawed the turkey breast in the fridge for about 1 day.
-Generally, after thawed, turkey breast can be kept in the refrigerator for several days before cooking.
+Generally, after thawed, turkey breast can be kept in the refrigerator for 1-2 days before cooking.

 I used a combination of sage, thyme, rosemary, and paprika.
 I also used a small amount of dried mustard.